aspose-tasks/Aspose.Tasks-Documentation/net/getting-started/licensing/_index.md

 #### **MPP Write Support**
 Saving project as MPP file is only available in licensed versions of Aspose.Tasks for .NET.
+Please note that writing of MPP file preserves MPP format version of the original file.
+For example, if the original MPP file is in Microsoft Project 2003 format, the MPP file updated through Aspose.Tasks for .NET will also be in Microsoft Project 2003 MPP format.
+The same is valid for Microsoft Project 2007, 2010, 2013, 2016, 2019, 2021 MPP formats.

 #### **Project Server\Project Online Write Support**
 Creating\Updating of projects in Project Server or Project Online is only available in licensed versions of Aspose.Tasks for .NET.